nhsconnect/prm-repo-ehr-out-service/README.md

 ### Unit tests

 Run the unit tests with `npm run test:unit` (or `npm test` to run it with lint).

-Alternatively `./tasks test` can be used to run the tests with Dojo.
+Alternatively, `./tasks test` can be used to run the tests with Dojo.

 ### Integration tests

+Enter `dojo -c Dojofile-itest`
 Run `./tasks test_integration` to run with Dojo.

 ### Coverage tests

 Runs the coverage tests (unit test and integration test) and collects coverage metrics.
+Enter `dojo -c Dojofile-itest`
 Run `./tasks test_coverage` to run within Dojo.

 ### Local Docker tests